AlanK/TimerSwipe/README.md

-# TimerSwipe
+# IAV Test Case

-TimerSwipe is a gesture-based iOS timer [available on the App Store](https://appstore.com/timerswipe).
+Sample code for a question about Input Accessory Views on Stack Overflow.